You’ll love this DIY witch hazel toner! Witch hazel cleanses skin of germs and bacteria, soothes inflammation, and is a great astringent.

 Get the right part of the plant

-The part of the plant that will be of the most use is the inner root bark, but most people use all of the root.
+The part of the plant that will be of the most use is the inner root bark, but most people use the entire root.
 You can dig a few shallow holes near the drip line (where the leaves drip water onto the ground).
 The root ends are the best.
-You don’t need to take much, or take an entire piece of root.
+You don’t need to take much or take an entire piece of root.
 A couple of root twigs will be sufficient.
 Clip these off and rinse in the stream nearby.
 (There will always be one!)
-Wrap in an old towel and bring home.
+Wrap in an old towel and bring it home.
 You can also purchase dried organic root bark online here or here.

 Preparing the extract

 Place all of your chopped roots into the jar.
 Cover with the alcohol, making sure all of the plant material is covered.
 Place lid on the jar.
 Some of the plant matter may float at first but will sink within a day or so.
 If needed, add more alcohol later to keep it covered.

 Place in the sun, on a table or window ledge, for about two weeks.
 Shake every day if possible.
 After two weeks, strain and discard the roots.
 Bottle and label your extract.
 Store your witch hazel extract in a dark place, like a medicine cabinet.